00inboxtest/terraform-with-cicd2/README.md

 * Terraform code must be properly formatted which is considered a good practice else terraform format validation will throw an error and the pipeline would get stopped.
 * Manual Approval before applying terraform apply stage.

-Clap and share if you find it useful.

-_Contributions are most welcome_